Skein (3+1)-TQFTs from Non-Semisimple Ribbon Categories: Introduction

-In this paper we construct 3-manifold invariants and (3+1)-TQFT, which have different qualities depending on the underlying category, see Figure \ref{F:Representation}.
-Our main algebraic tool is a chromatic category, which loosely speaking, is a $\FK$-linear pivotal category with a modified trace and a chromatic map.
-For example, any finite tensor category (in the sense of \cite{EGNO}) has a structure of a chromatic category.
-Spherical chromatic categories were used in \cite{CGPV2023a} to produce non-compact $(2+1)$-TQFTs.
+In this paper, we construct 3-manifold invariants and (3+1)-TQFTs, which have different qualities depending on the underlying category, see Figure~\ref{F:Representation}.
+Our main algebraic tool is a chromatic category, which loosely speaking, is a $\FK$-linear pivotal category with a modified trace and a chromatic morphism.
+For example, any finite tensor category (in the sense of~\cite{EGNO}) has a structure of a chromatic category.
+Spherical chromatic categories were used in~\cite{CGPV2023a} to produce non-compact $(2+1)$-TQFTs.

-In Section 4, we show that a \emph{twist non-degenerate} ribbon chromatic category $\cat$ gives rise to a 3-manifold invariant $\BB_\cat$.
-Moreover, we show that this construction includes and generalizes many well known invariants: a) WRT-invariants \cite{RT} (when $\cat$ is semi-simple modular), b) the (modified) Hennings invariants \cite{H96,DRGPM18} (when $\cat$ is the category of representations over a finite dimensional, unimodular ribbon Hopf algebra), and c) the (modified) Lyubashenko invariants \cite{L94, DRGGPMR2022} (when $\cat$ is a finite ribbon tensor category).
-The construction of $\BB_\cat$ is very similar to that of Reshetikhin-Turaev invariants with the chromatic map playing the role of a non-semisimple Kirby color.
+In Section~\ref{sec:presman}, we show that a \emph{twist non-degenerate} ribbon chromatic category $\cat$ gives rise to a 3-manifold invariant $\BB_\cat$.
+Moreover, we show that this construction includes and generalizes many well known invariants: \begin{enumerate}\itemsep=0pt \item[(1)] WRT-invariants~\cite{RT} (when $\cat$ is semi-simple modular), \item[(2)] the (modified) Hennings invariants~\cite{DRGPM18, H96} (when $\cat$ is the category of representations over a finite-dimensional, unimodular ribbon Hopf algebra), and \item[(3)] the (modified) Lyubashenko invariants~\cite{DRGGPMR2022, L94} (when $\cat$ is a finite ribbon tensor category). \end{enumerate} The construction of $\BB_\cat$ is very similar to that of Reshetikhin--Turaev invariants with the chromatic morphism playing the role of a non-semisimple Kirby color.